KKopilka/AI-FinessTrainer/README.md

 - [x] Launching via Docker.

-- [ ] Convert the project to an .exe file.

 ## Some ideas 📝
 This project is not a fully finished version, so it can still be finalized.